Emerson Greenaway: Later career

-In 1955 the American Library Association honored him with the Lippincott Award for distinguished service to the profession of librarianship.
-The height of Greenaway's career was from 1958 to 1959, during which time he served as the director of the American Library Association.
+In 1955 the American Library Association honored him with the Joseph W. Lippincott Award for distinguished service to the profession of librarianship.
+The height of Greenaway's career was from 1958 to 1959, during which time he served as president of the American Library Association.
 During this time Greenaway continued to be active in issues of censorship and freedom of information.
 His involvement with the ALA did not cease after he stepped down from the presidency.
 He was elected to the American Philosophical Society in 1960.
 In 1964, he participated in an ALA-sponsored delegation trip to the Soviet Union, an area he had studied closely during his time as president of the ALA.
 He also continued to serve on several task forces for the ALA.
+He received a special citation in 1976 at the centennial of the Association.

 Following his retirement from the library world at large in 1969, Greenaway moved to New London, N.H. with his wife, Helen (Kidder) Greenaway.
 He continued to volunteer in libraries until close to his death.